Mick-W/Mick-W/README.md

 - 👋 Hi, I’m @Mick-W
 - 👀 I’m interested in gaming
-- 🌱 I’m currently learning by working through Harvard's CS50 course
+- 🌱 I’m currently learning by working through codedex.io

 <!---
 Mick-W/Mick-W is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.